maroofi/bulkDNS/modules/README.md

     function main(input_line)
-        -- input_line: one of the entries of the input file -- you passed to bulkDNS
+        -- input_line: one of the entries of the input file or nil (only for the last call) -- you passed to bulkDNS

         -- body of the function